 Each cuisine has its own distinctive combination of spices that gives it its signature flavor.
+These are the must-have spices in the Dominican cook’s pantry.

-The Dominican gastronomy is no different.
+Each cuisine has its own distinctive combination of spices, and the Dominican gastronomy is no different.
 So, what’s in (or should be) in the Dominican cook’s pantry?
 Let’s see:

 This spicy-sweet ingredient is vital in the preparation of many Dominican desserts.
 Dominicans buy them whole and leave them in the dish.
 I may be alone on this, but I love the tongue-numbing spiciness of biting into a piece of clove when I eat my arroz con leche or my pan de batata.

 Anise, also called aniseed, is a flowering plant in the family Apiaceae native to the eastern Mediterranean region and Southwest Asia.
 It has a flavor that resembles that of star anise, fennel, and licorice.

 As mentioned before, aniseed is mainly used in arepitas (yuca or cornmeal).
 It has a very distinctive flavor and I just cannot grasp the concept of a good arepita without a generous amount of aniseed.